cesar-arce/cesar-arce/README.md

 # print("Hello World !!") 👋

 ### Welcome to my Data Science Portfolio.
-My passion is help you to increase your business competitiveness to grow up your results, transforming Raw Data into valuable information to make better decisions !!
+My passion is help you to increase your business competitiveness, sales growth and turnover your results, transforming Raw Data into valuable information to make better decisions !!
 Using cutting-edge technologies, such as Machine Learning or Deep Learning (using Python or R), and Robotic Process Automation - RPA (using UiPath, Knime, etc.)👍

 ## >> From Raw Data to Machine Learning (ML)